-- awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage; - minimising emissions on start up and shut down; and - action to minimise emissions during abnormal conditions. - 5.4 Any malfunction of plant or spillage of solvent based materials shall be remedied as soon as possible and process operations altered whilst the necessary work is undertaken. - 5.5 Any incident likely to give rise to adverse atmospheric emissions or emissions that may have an impact on the local community shall be notified to the local authority immediately, and the details of incident including remedial action taken recorded in the process log book. - 5.6 The operator shall make available on demand and without charge any of the records required to be kept by this permit. - 5.7 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit including table 1, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place. - 5.8 Operators shall put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001 or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process.
+- 5.3 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
+Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years. - 5.4 Any malfunction of plant or spillage of solvent based materials shall be remedied as soon as possible and process operations altered whilst the necessary work is undertaken. - 5.5 Any incident likely to give rise to adverse atmospheric emissions or emissions that may have an impact on the local community shall be notified to the local authority immediately, and the details of incident including remedial action taken recorded in the process log book. - 5.6 The operator shall make available on demand and without charge any of the records required to be kept by this permit. - 5.7 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit including table 1, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place.